 It’s a hoot!

-RELEASE DATE: 04/21/86 – JP
+RELEASE DATE: 04/21/86 – (JP)

 I think Comical Machine Gun Joe is supposed to be a lighthearted take on the static shooter genre.
-For starters, there’s the title, a mish-mash of words that is supposed to recall old gangster names from the Prohibition era, particularly Machine Gun Kelly.
+For starters, there’s the title, a mishmash of words that’s supposed to recall old gangster names from the Prohibition era, particularly Machine Gun Kelly.
 Then you have the main character, a purple trench coat-wearing, gritted-teeth type of bloke who shoots anything that comes across his path, including pigs and giant spiders.
 The stages range from typical mid-80s action movie locales like Harbor and Downtown to strange vistas such as the Graveyard and my favorite, Fairyland.
 It’s clear that Comical Machine Gun Joe doesn’t seem to take its hard-edged premise seriously, but the overwhelming difficulty will shut down the smiles real fast.
 Unless you’re a stone-faced ne’er-do-well with masochistic tendencies to spare, don’t plan on moving past the first couple levels.

 Great stage design, but good luck getting here without cheating.

 Machine Gun Joe starts with Joe at a Harbor.
 Joe is smoking a cigarette, waiting for life to get on with it.
 Boats float gently by the dock.
 Wind blows the smoke back into his face.
 It’s quiet – presumably too quiet.
 One by one, thugs appear.
 He doesn’t recognize any of ’em.
 It doesn’t matter.
 Joe pulls his machine gun and unloads at what he sees, cigarette firmly in mouth.
 Joe is locked into a horizontal stride across the bottom of the screen.
 He can venture to the left, to the right, and he can jump surprisingly well for a white guy, but he can’t move forward.
 Luckily, his trusty machine gun bullets move forward for him.